Google had quite a busy day yesterday, officially unveiling their new logo, revamped homepage and releasing several product updates.

 This is good news for most users, but there’s still much to be desired from this app and it’s integration with Google Drive.
 Although you can save files and access them on Google Drive, you can only edit a file that was originally a Microsoft Office document.
 If not, you can only view it as a PDF image but not edit it.

+You can download the Quickoffice app for Android from the Google Play Store< and the iOS version from iTunes.
 How do you guys like the recent Google updates?
 Anyone else downloaded and installed the Quickoffice app for Android or iOS?
 Please share your thoughts.